Nedum Onuoha

-Chinedum Onuoha (born 12 November 1986) is a former professional footballer and television pundit.
+Chinedum Onuoha (born 12 November 1986) is a former professional footballer and current television pundit.
 He also works for Manchester City as a community ambassador.

 As a player he was a centre-back, but could also play at right-back or left-back.
 Onuoha came through the academy at Manchester City going on to make 95 appearances in the Premier League over an 8 year-spell with the club.
 He also spent time playing in the top flight for Sunderland and Queens Park Rangers.
-He was part of the QPR team that were defeated 3-2 by his former club Manchester City on the final day of the 2011–12 season, with City winning the title in the final seconds of the game.
+He was part of the QPR team that were defeated 3–2 by his former club Manchester City on the final day of the 2011–12 season, with City winning the title in the final seconds of the game.
 He later won promotion back to the Premier League with QPR via the 2013–14 play-offs.
 He later spent two seasons in Major League Soccer for Real Salt Lake.
 He was capped at England U20 and England U21 levels.